-Physics GRE guides can be purchased from a bookstore or Amazon and can help you prepare for the test.
+Additionally, Physics GRE guides can be purchased from a bookstore or Amazon and can help you to be more prepared for the test.

 Please note that not all physics graduate programs require the physics GRE for admission.

 General GRE - This is comprised of three sections: